Cyboghostginx/HoneywareX/Readme.md

 # HoneywareX

 HoneywareX is a shell-based honeypot highly motivated by Cowrie, and the "LLM in the shell" paper (Sladic et al., 2024).
 My master's project looks into building on existing research in the field of honeypots in cybersecurity.
-I'm looking into how we can leverage RAG to enhance dynamic ability in Linux shell honeypots.
+I'm looking into how to leverage RAG to enhance dynamic ability in Linux shell honeypots.

 Traditional static Unix honeypots like Cowrie lack the dynamic abilities needed in real-life scenarios when engaging attackers during SSH access, such as lack of access to different network utilities commands like ping.
-I aim to increase the realism of this project by implementing other impressive abilities, and also make it easier for anyone to just test out on their system in just a few commands’ execution.
+I aim to increase the realism of this project by implementing other impressive abilities, and also make it easier for anyone to just test out on any system in just a few commands’ execution.

 ---